 Counseling and Psychological Services Center (CAPS Center)

 The mission of the Counseling and Psychological Services Center (CAPS Center) is to foster the holistic development of student wellness, mental health, resilience, and optimal success in a supportive community where all are welcome through the active engagement of culturally competent clinical services, outreach and educational programming, and consultation services in a non-judgmental inclusive environment where all are welcome.

-Counselors are available to meet individually with students to explore a wide variety of issues having to do with academics, personal issues, social interactions, family dynamics, relationships, crisis situations, emotions, and drug and alcohol issues.
-The counseling staff is interested in helping students find appropriate and effective ways of handling a wide range of situations.
+Counselors are available to meet with students to explore a wide variety of issues.
+Common concerns addressed are stress, anxiety, depression, relationship issues, academic distress, or substance abuse/addiction issues.
+The counseling staff is committed to helping students find appropriate and effective ways of managing their areas of concern.